Netgear AC1200 WiFi Range Extender: Setup & Guide

 Why Can’t I Connect to the Extender’s Network?

 This is often a setup issue.
 The first step is to perform a factory reset.
-Find the small, recessed reset button on the extender.
-While the extender is powered on, use a paperclip to press and hold the button for about 10 seconds.
-The lights will flash, indicating it has been reset.
-Then, go through the setup process again, carefully following each step.
+Locate the small, recessed reset button on the extender.
+While the extender is powered on, use a paperclip to press and hold the button for approximately 10 seconds.
+The lights will flash, indicating a reset.
+Then, carefully repeat the setup process.

 My Extender Keeps Disconnecting.
 What’s Wrong?

-Intermittent connections are usually caused by a poor link to the main router.
+Intermittent connections are typically caused by a poor link to the main router.
 The extender is likely too far away.
-Try moving it to a power outlet that is closer to the router.
+Try moving it to a power outlet closer to the router.
 Also, check for signal interference from other electronic devices.

 Why Are My Speeds So Slow Through the Extender?